susanev/uw-hcde-creative-computing/lessons/week5/programming-is-hard-youre-doing-great.md

 * Search Google for the answers
 * Ask questions, then more question, and keep asking questions

+![alt text][i-can]

 ### References
 _Thanks to [Crystal Hess](https://www.linkedin.com/in/crystaljhess/) for gathering most of this content_

 [two-stages]: https://github.com/susanev/uw-hcde-creative-computing/blob/master/lessons/week5/two_stages.png "Two Stages of Every Programmer"

 [your-plan]: https://github.com/susanev/uw-hcde-creative-computing/blob/master/lessons/week5/your_plan.jpg "Your Plan vs Reality"

+[i-can]: https://github.com/susanev/uw-hcde-creative-computing/blob/master/lessons/week5/i_can_do_this.png "I may not be ready, but I can do this"